feathersjs/docs/middleware/error-handling.md

 The following options can be passed when creating a new localstorage service:

-- `html` (default: 'Object') [optional] - An object that contains the path to your custom html error pages.
+- `html` (Function|Object) [optional] - A custom formatter function or an object that contains the path to your custom html error pages.

 > **ProTip:** `html` can also be set to `false` to disable html error pages altogether so that only JSON is returned.